braindrain9/beemo-translate/readme.md

 - Gives possibility to manage your vocabulary (add / remove).
 - Provides options, devtools (in development for now).

-New amazing feature are coming soon!
+New amazing features are coming soon!

 > Please note that the extension is not available to run on all pages as some sites prevent content script injection, or API used for translation can be aborted due to site Content-Policy permissions.